Last updated on January 25, 2023

 All the way back in Magic’s first set there was Animate Dead.
 Reanimating a card from a graveyard is card neutral, even if it’s often very powerful.
 Another card in Alpha, Nether Shadow, spontaneously raised itself from the dead when certain conditions were met.
 If you could build a deck to meet those conditions a lot (easier said than done) then you’d get a card on the table for free, which is a kind of card advantage.

 Ready to learn more about it?
-Let’s dive right in!
+Let’s, um, dig in!

 Fatestitcher | Illustration by E. M. Gist

 Unearth is a keyword ability on creatures that returns it to the battlefield, gives it haste, and then exiles it at the end of the turn (or if it would die before the end of the turn).
 You can only unearth at sorcery speed.

 Unearth was first seen in Shards of Alara in Grixis () colors, which then expanded to include white when it showed up again in Modern Horizons 2 and green with The Brothers’ War.

 There are 53 cards with unearth in total.
 A lot of the unearth cards from The Brothers’ War are colorless artifacts, but I’ve sorted them into colors based on their Commander color identity from the unearth pips.
 Let’s dig ’em up!

 All of these are from The Brothers’ War.